eric-handley/seng-350/docs/prompts.md

 - `claude-code` prompts:
   - make a plan to implement api logging to the audit_logs table (check @docs/db/schema.md ). this should somehow hook into all api calls so that the active user (authenticated) and the action/object are logged to the db. it should also capture logins and logouts. your changes should only be server-side

+Branch `feature-6/admin-page`

+- `Cursor` prompts:
+  - Make an admin console that shows audit logs and system health using University of Victoria colours.
+  - Integrate the existing backend api endpoints for audits and system health to the admin console.

+Branch `feature-6/admin-rooms-system`

+- `Cursor` prompts:
+  - Make the admin console look like the page in App.tsx file.
+Make the banner the same.
+Make it look the same.
+  - get the audit logs in Admin console using the existing endpoints.
+  - Add functionality for system health.
+  - In admin add two new pages.
+One for managing rooms, buildings.
+(Creating new ones or deleting/editing existing ones.)
+And one for managing equipment.
+(Adding new eqipment or deleting/editing)
+  - Fix this problem: {
+    "statusCode": 404,
+    "message": "Cannot GET /api/buildings?includeRooms=true",
+    "error": "Not Found",
+    "timestamp": "2025-10-05T20:43:03.405Z",
+    "path": "/api/buildings?includeRooms=true",
+    "method": "GET"
+    }
+  - Fix the Manage rooms page's css.
+The tables are out of the screen.
+  - Add a new page to admin for managing equipments for individual rooms.
+(Creating, editing, deleting.)
+  - Make the add equipment really clear which building and room it is adding to.

 **Design-I**

 1. "how can i link a gitlab milestone in a mrkdown file in the same project?"